 By now, your baby is also moving around a lot, so you can expect to start feeling those tiny flutters anywhere between 18 and 22 weeks.
 That said, every woman and every baby is different, so if you’re not feeling any movement, this isn’t a sign anything is wrong.
 Some of it is down to your size, as the thinner you are the more likely you are to feel those movements earlier.
 It’s also largely down to your baby’s position – if she’s facing into your body, it’s much more difficult to perceive these early movements.
 Don’t worry if you haven’t felt anything yet – you will do in a few weeks' time!

-By now, your body is probably feeling pretty achy – whether that’s your back or your legs.
-Both are normal and when it comes to leg cramps, you’ll unfortunately feel them more when you’re lying in bed at night.
+Unfortunately you'll feel leg cramps more when you’re lying in bed at night.
 No one really knows why they choose to interrupt your much-needed sleep, but when those painful leg cramps do strike, try straightening your leg and gently flexing your ankle and toes towards your shins.

-- Blurred vision: As we mentioned above, this is another normal side effect, caused by a build-up of fluid in your eyes.
+Although this sounds super scary, rest assured it is a common and normal side effect, caused by a build-up of fluid in your eyes.
 Try not to worry too much, but make sure you mention it to your GP or midwife.

 What to do this week: